Discover, Embrace, and Fulfill Your True Self this New Year

 Step 1 - Discover

 We take on a number of different identities in our daily lives.
 Maybe you work as a teacher but also identify as a mother, sports fan, and self-proclaimed chef.
 So how do you consolidate all of your identities into one comprehensive self ?
-A good place to start is reflecting on personal characteristics that tend to stay relatively stable across time and situations – for example,
+A good place to start is reflecting on personal characteristics that tend to stay relatively stable across time and situations – for example, interests and personality.

 - Interests represent our preferences for certain types of activities, therefore they reflect how we like to spend our time.
 In all of your many roles, tapping into your interests provides you with the motivation and energy you need to optimize success.